rolandyuwy/tp/docs/DeveloperGuide.md

 ##### Aspect: Implementation

-* <b>Alternative 1 (current choice): </b> Value and unit stored as double and string fields in the Quantity class.
+* **Alternative 1 (current choice):** Value and unit stored as double and string fields in the Quantity class.
     * Pros: Easy to implement given the tight project timeframe.
     * Cons: Less OOP compared to the other alternative.
-* <b>Alternative 2: </b> Value and Unit extracted to different classes.
+* **Alternative 2:** Value and Unit extracted to different classes.
 Quantity class' attributes are objects of these Value and Unit classes.
     * Pros: Improves OOP aspect of the code.
     * Cons: Unnecessarily complicates the code.